aidanschang/Image-Search-API-React/README.md

 # Image-Search-API-with-React

 ## Overview
-This APP allows users to search images through unsplash API intergrated by React.js.
+This APP allows users to search images through unsplash API integrated by React.js.
 Result images were rendered lightly with CSS.

 ## Implementation